Anthem argues for 60 days to save merger with balky Cigna

 The fight takes place as Republicans seek to repeal and replace the Affordable Care Act, often called Obamacare, which had brought big changes in the insurance business.

-Many insurers have lost money on Obamacare, and some of Cigna's largest competitors, including Aetna Inc (AET.N), have largely left the market.
+Many insurers have lost money on Obamacare, and some of Cigna's largest competitors, including Aetna Inc, have largely left the market.